 The four Cafés were labeled A, B, C, and D.

-Each Café had five pod tables and each table catered for five people.
-Each table was labeled with its Café name (A, B, C or D) and its number (1, 2, 3, 4 or 5).
-People had been pre-assigned a Cafe’ and a table e.g. C3 that was printed on their badge.
+Each Café had five pod tables, each seating five people.
+Each table was labeled with its Café name (A, B, C, or D) and its number (1, 2, 3, 4, or 5).
+People had been pre-assigned a Café and a table, e.g., C3, that was printed on their badge.

-This was a little bit of overkill as it would have been easier to just assign people to a Café and told them no more than five people per table.
+This was a bit of overkill, as it would have been easier to just assign people to a Café and tell them not to exceed five people per table.

-Each Café had it’s own Café host (who had been briefed earlier as to their role) and a separate topic to discuss triggered by its own trigger question.
+Each Café had its own Café host (who had been briefed earlier on their role) and a separate topic to discuss, triggered by its own question.

 The Process